polkadot-developers/knowledgebase/current/runtime/storage.md

 In the example above, all the storage items except `SomePrivateValue` are made public by way of the `pub` keyword.
-Blockchain storage is always publicly [visible from _outside_ of the runtime](#Accessing-Storage-Items); the visibility of Substrate storage items only impacts whether or not other runtime pallets will be able to access the storage item.
+Blockchain storage is always publicly [visible from _outside_ of the runtime](#Accessing-Storage-Items); the visibility of Substrate storage items only impacts whether or not other pallets _within_ the runtime will be able to access the storage item.

 ### Getter Methods